 The People for the Ethical Treatment of Animals (PETA) Foundation is a UK-based charity dedicated to establishing and protecting the rights of all animals.

-Like humans, animals are capable of suffering and have interests in leading their own lives; therefore, they are not ours to use – for food, clothing, experimentation, entertainment or any other reason.
+Like humans, other animals are capable of suffering and have interests in leading their own lives; therefore, they are not ours to use – for experimentation, food, clothing, entertainment or any other reason.
 PETA and our affiliates around the world educate policymakers and the public about cruelty to animals and promote an understanding of the right of all animals to be treated with respect.

 PETA works through public education, research, legislation, special events, celebrity involvement and protest campaigns.
 PETA believes in non-violence and does not advocate or support actions in which anyone, human or non-human, is harmed.
 PETA is a charitable organisation that works to educate the public about the horrors of cruelty to animals through peaceful means.